Can Magnetic Forces Do Work?: Classical Electromagnetism with Elementary Dipoles

-where $\Delta$ denotes a total change over the particle's full displacement from $A$ to $B$.
-We see right away that magnetic forces do not do work on \emph{electric monopoles}, but are entirely capable of doing work on \emph{elementary magnetic dipoles}.
+We have therefore arrived at the key conclusion of this paper\textemdash namely, that although magnetic forces do not do work on \emph{electric monopoles}, they are entirely capable of doing work on \emph{elementary magnetic dipoles}.